bareos/bareos/docs/manuals/en/new_main_reference/source/chapter17/recycling.rst

 #.
 Attempt to create a new Volume if automatic labeling enabled.
 If the maximum number of Volumes specified for the pool is reached, no new Volume will be created.

 #.
-Prune the oldest Volume if **Recycle Oldest Volume**:sup:`Dir`:sub:`Pool`\ =yes (the Volume with the oldest LastWritten date and VolStatus equal to Full, Recycle, Purged, Used, or Append is chosen).
+Prune the oldest Volume if :config:option:`dir/pool/RecycleOldestVolume`\ =yes (the Volume with the oldest LastWritten date and VolStatus equal to Full, Recycle, Purged, Used, or Append is chosen).
 This record ensures that all retention periods are properly respected.

 #.
-Purge the oldest Volume if **Purge Oldest Volume**:sup:`Dir`:sub:`Pool`\ =yes (the Volume with the oldest LastWritten date and VolStatus equal to Full, Recycle, Purged, Used, or Append is chosen).
+Purge the oldest Volume if :config:option:`dir/pool/PurgeOldestVolume`\ =yes (the Volume with the oldest LastWritten date and VolStatus equal to Full, Recycle, Purged, Used, or Append is chosen).

    .. warning::
       We strongly recommend against the use of :strong:`Purge Oldest Volume` as it can quite easily lead to loss of current backup